Afghanistan: Blast hits Kabul diplomatic area | DW | 05.09.2019

-A loud explosion has shaken central Kabul, with casualties feared in yet another apparent attack to rock the Afghan capital as the US and the Taliban negotiate a peace deal.
+A loud explosion has shaken central Kabul near an area housing the US Embassy.
+This is the latest attack to rock the Afghan capital as the US and the Taliban negotiate a peace deal to end the 18-year-long conflict.

-A large explosion rocked central Kabul on Thursday near an area housing the US Embassy and other diplomatic missions.
-"We confirm an explosion in the Shashdarak area" at about 10:10 am (05:40 GMT), interior ministry spokesman, Nasrat Rahimi, said.
+A car bomb rocked central Kabul on Thursday near an area housing the US Embassy and other diplomatic missions.
+The blast, caused by an explosives-laden bus, targeted a security checkpoint near NATO's Resolute Support Mission headquarters.
+"We confirm an explosion in the Shashdarak area" at about 10:10 am (05:40 GMT), said interior ministry spokesman, Nasrat Rahimi.

+There was no immediate word on casualties.
+The Taliban have claimed responsibility for the attack.

+Read more: Afghan war — What to expect from the US-Taliban Doha talks

 The blast comes after a Taliban suicide bombing in eastern Kabul on Monday night, which killed at least 16 people and wounded more than 100, almost all of them local civilians.